 In the winter, trails are open to snowshoeing and cross-country skiing.
 Rangers offer guided snowshoe hikes for a chance to see the forest blanketed with snow.
 Wuksachi Village and Lodge features 102 guest rooms with a full service restaurant and cocktail lounge and is open year round.

 Enjoy a camp breakfast or a quick snack at Wuksachi Lodge before driving highway 180 towards Cedar Grove.
 The Cedar Grove visitor center is the best stop for last minute supplies, guidebooks and souvenirs before hitting the trail for the day.
 The visitor center is open daily from Memorial Day until Labor Day.

 Visit the Cedar Grove Snack Bar with meals served from 7 a.m. to 8 p.m.
 Burgers, quesadillas, chili and Caesar wraps are just a few of the items found here.
 Offerings change seasonally.

-Those who prefer to stay above ground may saddle up for a guided horseback tour at Giant Grove Stables.
+For a different view of the parks, saddle up for a guided horseback tour at Giant Grove Stables.
 Tours include some of the most scenic vistas in the park as well as a visit to the General Grant Grove of Sequoias including the General Grant Tree, which has been dubbed the Nation’s Christmas Tree in honor of the men and women of the armed forces.